lei10003/cost-of-sunlight-story/README.md

 A significant source of inspiration for this project's design was the Washington Post's ["Scaling Everest"](https://www.washingtonpost.com/graphics/world/scaling-everest/) interactive piece.
 I was captivated by the way it used a vertical scrolling mechanism to depict the journey of climbing Mount Everest, effectively illustrating the narrative's progression with an engaging and innovative layout.

-I sought to capture a similar sense of journey in my own project, transforming the act of scrolling into an ascent through a skyscraper and providing readers with a unique and intuitive way to navigate through the data.
-The intention was to create a deeper connection between the data and the user by immersing them in a spatially oriented exploration of sunlight and rental prices in New York City.
+I sought to capture a similar sense of journey in my own project, transforming the act of scrolling into an ascent through a skyscraper and providing readers with a unique and intuitive way to navigate through story.

 The challenges faced in the implementation process only enhanced my appreciation for the level of complexity and creativity involved in creating such immersive, interactive experiences.
 It has opened my eyes to the infinite possibilities of storytelling with data and further fueled my passion for the intersection of design and data analysis.

 ### Skills and Growth

 Throughout this project, I stretched my technical abilities and learned new tools to bring my vision to life.
-I used the AI2HTML script, which was an entirely new tool for me.
+I used AI2HTML, which was an entirely new tool for me.
 It allowed me to convert my Illustrator graphics into HTML and CSS, enabling a more interactive and responsive design.

 In terms of design, Illustrator was a key software I used to visually communicate my findings.
 I've significantly expanded my design capabilities while working on this project, from creating compelling visuals to fine-tuning the intricate details that make a design feel polished and professional.
+There's still a lot of room for growth here though.

 In terms of CSS, this project provided an opportunity for me to delve deeper and explore more sophisticated techniques.
-I've sharpened my skills in creating and managing layouts, as well as mastering more advanced selectors and properties.
+I've sharpened my skills in creating and managing layouts and developed an appreciation for web development.

 One of the challenges I faced was integrating Scrollama into my project.
 While I was not able to successfully implement it due to time constraints, the attempt was a valuable learning experience.
 It gave me insight into the complexities of scroll-driven interactivity, and it's a challenge I'm keen to conquer in my future projects.